ecolab-web3/csa-rwa-solidity/README.md

 ## Quick Start

-This repository is a Hardhat-based boilerplate.
-To deploy this contract, follow these steps:
+This repository is a Hardhat-based boilerplate for CSA RWAs.
+To get started and scaffold your own project from this template, follow these steps:

 1.  **Clone & Install:**
     ```sh